 To protect members of our community, please see our UCF informational websites for updates on safety, Covid and other issues.
-This is the student's responsibility to stay informed on our community issues and policies (especially those pertaining to community health and safety).
+This is the student's responsibility (check for UCF updates daily) to stay informed on our community issues and policies (especially those pertaining to community health and safety).

 Current updates have not necessarily been placed on this syllabus (due to the frequency of changes) therefore it is a requirement that student's review and comply with all information and updates put forth by The University of Central Florida and community policies and procedures.